Extraordninary Gardens in London, Cotswolds and Sussex

 ▪ Did you know that the owners of a vineyard in West Sussex have based their award-winning winemaking on guidance from nature to grow the best grape varieties in their ecosystem?

-• Day 2: Garden at 120 & Borough Market – roof garden and food market
+• Day 2: The Garden at 120 – rooftop garden with City of London view & Borough’s traditional food market

-• Day 4: Bolney Wine Estate – guided tour, tasting of award-winning English sparkling wines and lunch
+• Day 5: Bolney Wine Estate - on the trail of English sparkling wines & lunch

 Five Days and Four Nights